 We want children to continue to ‘love to learn’ and ‘learn to love’ no matter what events are happening in the world.
 We want all children to learn using their heads, their hands and hearts.
-We want our practice to meet all of the statutory requirements for remote learning and to provide the right level of support to families, pupils and staff.

 In the event of a partial or full school closure, the teachers will provide the following support to parents and carers with remote learning: